DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 <a name="compose"></a>
 ## 6. Docker Compose
-Finally, ware ready to create the most important file that will manage our two Docker containers
+Finally, we are ready to create the most important file that will manage our two Docker containers.

-In the root folder of the project, ad following code in `docker-compose.yml`:
+In the root folder of the project, add following code in `docker-compose.yml`:

 ```bash
 # docker-compose.yml